nystudio107/craft-scripts/README.md

 The `set_perms.sh` script sets the Craft CMS install file permissions in a strict manner, to assist in hardening Craft CMS installs.

+See [Hardening Craft CMS Permissions](https://nystudio107.com/blog/hardening-craft-cms-permissions) for a detailed writeup.

 ### pull_db.sh

 The `pull_db.sh` script pulls down a database dump from a remote server, and then dumps it into your local database